LeapYear/areas-of-contribution/CONTRIBUTING.md

 We're not trying to document our existing P-leveing system here.
 We're only trying to identify and organize types of engineering contributions.

-We're attempting to organize contributions based on what we've historically observed to be impactful at various P-levels.
+We're attempting to organize contributions based on what we've historically observed to be impactful at various levels.

 See also: [Motivation](README.md#motivation).